George Wendt: 2000–2024: Broadway roles and other work

 From November 6, 2013, to January 19, 2014, Wendt starred in Never Too Late, a comedy with his wife, actress Bernadette Birkett, at New Theatre Restaurant in Overland Park, Kansas.
-In this play, Wendt plays a successful lumber yard owner who is king of his castle and whose life is going exactly the way he wants until his wife comes back from a doctor appointment with some big news.
+In this play, Wendt portrayed a successful lumber yard owner who is king of his castle and whose life is going exactly the way he wants until his wife comes back from a doctor's appointment with some big news.
 In 2015, Wendt starred opposite his former Second City co-star Tim Kazurinsky in Bruce Graham's new comedy Funnyman at Northlight Theatre.
 The same year, Wendt appeared in the TBS sitcom Clipped, which aired for one season.

-Wendt appeared as Tracy Turnblad's mother in a production of Hairspray featuring John Waters and the Baltimore Symphony Orchestra in Baltimore in June 2016.
+Wendt appeared as Tracy Turnblad's mother in a production of Hairspray featuring John Waters and the Baltimore Symphony Orchestra in Baltimore, Maryland in June 2016.

-Wendt starred in The Fabulous Lipitones at New Theatre Restaurant in Overland Park, Kansas from November 30, 2016, to February 12, 2017.
+Wendt starred in The Fabulous Lipitones at New Theatre Restaurant in Overland Park, Kansas, from November 30, 2016, to February 12, 2017.
 Wendt starred as Willy Loman in Death of a Salesman at St. Jacob's Country Playhouse in Waterloo, Ontario, Canada, from October 18 to November 4, 2017.
+His later films included the comedies Sandy Wexler (2017) and The Climb (2019).
+In 2023, Wendt competed in season nine of The Masked Singer as "Moose" where he was mostly sitting during the performance.
+He was eliminated on "'80s Night" alongside Christine Quinn of Selling Sunset fame as "Scorpio".
+In January 2024, Wendt reunited with most of the Cheers cast at the 75th Primetime Emmy Awards, presenting the awards for best directing and best writing of a comedy series.

-Personal life
+Personal life and death

-Wendt is married to Bernadette Birkett, and has three children: Hilary, Joe, and Daniel.
+In 1974, Wendt met actress Bernadette Birkett at the Second City theater in Chicago.
+They married in 1978 and Birkett later voiced his off-screen wife, Vera, in Cheers.
+The couple had three children: Hilary, Joe, and Daniel.

+Wendt died in his sleep at his home in Los Angeles, on May 20, 2025, at the age of 76, from cardiac arrest.
+Contributing conditions included congestive heart failure, coronary artery disease, and hypertension (high blood pressure).
+He also had end-stage renal disease and hyperlipidemia (high blood cholesterol).

+Several of his Cheers co-stars offered remembrances of him including Ted Danson, Kelsey Grammer, Rhea Perlman, and John Ratzenberger.
+Others who paid tribute to him included Melissa Joan Hart, Eric Allan Kramer, Bill Simmons, Joe Mantegna, Robert Smigel and his nephew Jason Sudeikis.
+The real life Cheers Beacon Hill bar honored Wendt by setting up a memorial in the area of the bar where his character sat.
+Chicago honored him with a "George Wendt Way" designation on the block where he grew up.